-Crossrail has produced panels for display at Information Centres with more detail about the proposals.
-A4 size copies of these are available at Centres, on the website or by contacting the helpdesk.
-Information about Crossrail is available in 11 community languages, as well as in Braille, large print or audio cassette upon request.
+Crossrail has produced panels for display at Information Centres and Exchanges with more detail about the proposals.
+A4 size copies of these are available at Centres and Exchanges, on the website or by contacting the Helpdesk.

+Information about Crossrail is available in 11 community languages, Braille, large print or audio cassette upon request.